2014 Year-end Tax Planning Checklist

 - Consider an advance contribution to your RRSP for earned income from this year.

-- If you hold foreign property with a cost base greater than $100,000, file the Foreign Income Verification Statement (Form T1135).
-Beginning in 2013, additional information must be disclosed to CRA.
+- If you hold foreign property with a cost base greater than $100,000, file the Foreign Income Verification Statement (CRA Form T1135).
+As of June 2014, new rules apply to disclosure of this information.

 - If you are a U.S. Person for tax purposes, understand your IRS reporting requirements.
 U.S. Persons (even those who are resident in Canada) have tax reporting requirements in the U.S. For example, U.S. persons are required to report any holdings in Passive Foreign Investment Companies (PFICs).